Basics Explainers

 POSTED ON AUGUST 12, 2022

 But what exactly are these fundamentals?
-And how can you tell if they’re in good shape or otherwise?
+And how can you tell if they’re in good shape or not?
 Find out the answers to these and more, below.

-Of these, profitability is a measure of the scope of a company’s profit in relation to the size of its business.
-This reflects on its efficiency, or how well it makes money using its resources.
+This is a measure of the scope of a company’s profit in relation to the size of its business.
+It reflects a company's efficiency, or how well it makes money using its resources.

 When you look at assets, you’ll be checking out the things of value that a company owns, makes, or benefits from.
 These are used to run the business, and directly or indirectly make money.

-The liabilities of a company are the obligations and debts that it owes.
-These can come from things like bank loans to pay for a new factory, bonds to finance new business, and payables (which is money that is owed to suppliers).
+These are the obligations and debts that a company owes.
+They can come from things like bank loans to pay for a new factory, bonds to finance new business, and payables (which is money that is owed to suppliers).

 You can find these fundamentals in the company’s financial statements, which it is required to reveal as long as it’s a public company (meaning, its stocks are available for the general public to purchase).